pyohio/Conference-Documentation/code-of-conduct/staff_incident_handling.md

  - Do not overtly invite them to withdraw the complaint or mention withdrawal.
 This suggests that you want them to do so, and constitutes coersion.
 "Assuming your consent, I will [pursue the complaint]" suggests that you will, by default, pursue it and thus does not coerce withdrawal.
  - Do not ask for their advice on how to deal with the complaint.
 Conference staff bear this responsibility.
  - Do not offer them input into penalties.
 Conference staff bear this responsibility.
+ - Do not share details regarding the incident or those involved without specific permission from the victim.
+This includes sharing with other staff.

 Once a staff member has received a report, immediately meet with the conference chair and/or event coordinator.
 This meeting should attempt to determine the following: